What Makes a Playground Magical?

 Where Everyone Plays

-Magical Bridge Playgrounds are designed to address the complex needs of the entire population living with disabilities, from the physical to the cognitive.
+Magical Bridge Playgrounds are designed to address the complex needs of the entire population, including those living with visible and invisible disabilities.

-It is important to note that only 10% of those with disabilities are physically affected; autism, cognitive and developmental issues, sensory challenges and many other differences make up the other 90%.
+It is important to note that only 10% of those with disabilities are physically affected; autism, cognitive and developmental issues, sensory challenges, the aging population, and many other differences make up the other 90%.

-The first of its kind, Magical Bridge Playground considers everyone.
+The first of its kind, Magical Bridge Playground welcomes absolutely everyone.

 Swinging creates vestibular stimulation, activating the inner fluids in our ear canal that are critical to maintaining body posture and equilibrium, especially beneficial for people with various autism spectrum disorders.
 Swinging restores balance to the vestibular system, provides proprioceptive input (deep pressure), and also soothes, relaxes and increases concentration.